Shlok1375/ab-test-portfolio/README.md

 ## Why Guardrails Matter

 Statistical significance on the primary metric is not enough.
 A feature can move sessions up while quietly increasing support tickets or unsubscribes.
-Both guardrails were checked and held — that is what makes the launch recommendation credible.
+Both guardrails were checked and held, that is what makes the launch recommendation credible.

 ---